Mahogany

 Mahogany is a straight-grained, reddish-brown timber of three tropical hardwood species of the genus Swietenia, indigenous to the Americas and part of the pantropical chinaberry family, Meliaceae.
 Mahogany is used commercially for a wide variety of goods, due to its coloring and durable nature.
 It is naturally found within the Americas, but has also been imported to plantations across Asia and Oceania.
-The mahogany trade may have begun as early as the 16th century and flourished in the 17th and 18th centuries.
-In certain countries, mahogany is considered an invasive species.
+The mahogany trade is believed to have started as early as the 16th century and flourished throughout the 17th and 18th centuries.
+In some countries, mahogany is classified as an invasive species.